 What is your dream piece of gear?

 I would love to buy an Oberheim OB-8.
-I don’t know why but it has something magical in its sound, it is also trademark of some KLF’s tracks and that makes me feel like I need to own one!
+I don’t know why, but it has something magical in its sound.
+It’s also a trademark of some The KLF’s tracks and that makes me feel like I need to own one!

 What is your top piece of production advice?